 To perform the stretch, place a box (ideally 30”) in front of you.
 Place your front foot on the top of the inside edge of the box, and lay your shin down across the top.
 In order to benefit from this stretch, it’s crucial that your shin be parallel to the front and rear edge of the box—that is to say, perpendicular to your line of sight.
 If you don’t feel much of a stretch, try sinking your hips a little lower (while maintaining a neutral spine!)
 Hold for a minute before switching to the other side.
 This stretch will work your hips and glutes, both of which play a vital role in squatting mechanics.

 Here’s the important take away: if you’re consistently performing movements in workouts with compromised form (don’t let your ego get in the way here), it’s only a matter of time until you find yourself injured.
-In fact, it’s important to bear in mind that performing movements (especially with weight or at high reps) with compromised form is probably doing your body more harm than good.
+In fact, it’s important to bear in mind that performing movements (especially with weight or at high reps) with compromised form is probably doing your body more harm than good giving you mobility issues.